New catalog of Princeton’s Chinese rare books published

 The record creation for this new catalog can be said to have started with the RLG International Union Catalog of Chinese Rare Books Project, organized to bridge the realms of traditional Chinese rare book scholarship and library computer technology.
 Officially launched in September 1991, its central editorial office was located at Princeton and headed by Sören Edgren until 2011.
 The project established guidelines for the creation of machine-readable records for Chinese rare books, and the vast majority of the records in the new catalog go back to this project.
 The project also adopted a new strictly temporal definition for “rare books”: books published until the end of the Qianlong period (1736-1796), and this new catalog has also adopted this definition.

-An important difference of this new publication with the earlier catalogs is that all Chinese rare books held in Princeton are included, not only those of the original Gest Collection: thus also those in the Cotsen Children’s Library, in the Marquand Library of Art and Architecture, in various collections in the Department of Rare Books and Special Collections, and also those in the East Asian Library which do not belong to the original Gest Collection.
+An important difference of this new publication with the earlier catalogs is that all Chinese rare books held in Princeton are included, not only those of the original Gest Collection: thus also those in the Cotsen Children’s Library, in the Marquand Library of Art and Architecture, in various collections in the Department of Special Collections, and also those in the East Asian Library which do not belong to the original Gest Collection.
 As a result, more than 200 items were newly cataloged for this work in 2016.

 Another new aspect of this catalog is that it translates for the first time the hybrid Chinese-English MARC records as created for the CHRB project into human-readable records for Chinese users, resulting in detailed records of a quality as rarely encountered hitherto.
 Thus, the names of many individuals associated with a work, including where available all writers of prefaces, collators, or even carvers of the woodblocks, are included in these records, providing invaluable information to book historians.